Two years ago, with the help of YouTube I taught myself how to do them and put them in my sisters hair. It was a hit!

 So now it was my turn.
-I wanted them too but I didn’t have the patience to try them in my own hair and I definitely was NOT going to pay anyone $200+ to do them when I KNOW how to do them myself.
+I wanted them too but I didn’t have the patience to try them in my own hair, and I really didn’t want to pay anyone to do them.
 So I came up with this cheaper, easier alternative…I crocheted them in.

 I did Crochet Braids three times last year but I’ve always used curly hair.
-I like Curly Hair because it’s soft and light but I could never keep them in longer than 2 weeks because washing them would be a problem for me.
-They would get matted and just not look right.
+I like Curly Hair because it’s soft and light but I could never keep them in longer than 2 weeks.
+Washing them would always be a problem for me since they get matted easily.

 I plan on keeping them in for an entire month, but the operative word is PLAN.
-I tend to get bored really easy but I’ve already had them in for a week so that’s a good start.
+I tend to get bored easily but I’ve already had them in for a week so that’s a good start.
 I plan to wash them every week.

 Have you tried Crochet Braids or Senegalese twists before?
 Share below